OCR4all/ocr4all-backend/README.md

 The Swagger UI for the API documentation can be accessed under `http://localhost:9090/api/doc/swagger-ui/` while `ocr4all-app` is running

 ### Example
-An example of using the API in the desktop profile
+An example of using the API with the desktop, api, documentation and development profiles.
 ```
 instance
 Method: GET